-Your options if you decide to sell after divorce
+What are your options if you decide to sell after divorce?

 If you want to sell your home after a divorce, you will need to come to an agreement with your ex-spouse to do so.
 How the home is sold largely depends on how assets were divided during divorce proceedings.
 In the event that you come to an agreement with your ex-spouse to get rid of the home, you should be able to obtain 50% of the profits once the home is listed on the market and sold.

-Selling your property while separated but before divorce is finalized
+What if you sell your property while separated, but before divorce is finalized?

 If you're intending to get a divorce but are still in the pre-leaving or separation period, you may be trying to figure out what to do with your home.
 Maybe your home is tied to painful memories that you're constantly being reminded of and you'd rather part ways.
 Or perhaps you need to sell for financial reasons.

-What to do if the court orders the sale of your house during your divorce
+What do you do if the court orders the sale of your house during your divorce?

 If the court has ordered the sale of your home during a divorce, the first thing you should do is contact a real estate agent to get started with listing your property.
 However, you may be able to come to an agreement with your spouse to delay placing the home on the market for a few weeks until you've had time to find a new place to live.
 Once a listing has been made, all you need to do is wait for offers to start coming in.